CHARITY NUMBER 1215657

 Aisha’s background is in early childhood education, and she believes strong foundations shape lifelong learning.
 At Kabumbi School, Aisha focuses on creating a safe, joyful environment where young children feel valued and confident.
 Seeing a child learn to read their first word is incredibly rewarding.

 Aisha’s focus is on creating a safe, joyful environment where young children feel valued and confident.
 Seeing a child learn to read their first word is incredibly rewarding.
-We welcome anyone who shares our belief in education as a tool for lasting change to join and support Kabumbi School.
+She welcomes anyone who shares her belief in education as a tool for lasting change to join and support Kabumbi School.

 Fund Raiser